-Utilize this section to specify vinyl, linoleum, and rubber resilient sheet flooring.
+Use this CSI 3 part SimpleSpecs™ specification section to specify vinyl, linoleum, and rubber resilient sheet flooring.

-Many types of resilient flooring are available, each with its own set of advantages and disadvantages.
+Various types of resilient floors are available, each with its own set of advantages and disadvantages.
 Consult with a reputable flooring manufacturer to determine the best product for each project.

 Seams can be heat or chemically welded to provide a continuous, non-absorptive surface.